National Museum Of Singapore: Inspiring Journey Through Time

 National Museum Of Singapore

+Plunge into the history of Singapore.
 Discover how Singapore has developed over the years – from ancient settlements to a modern city.
 Explore mighty artifacts and listen to incredible stories.
-Get acquainted with Singapore as a Crown Colony, see it during the war and occupation.
+Get acquainted with Singapore as a Crown Colony.
+See it during the war and occupation.
 Live the moment when Singapore became independent.

 Singapore History Gallery is a permanent exhibition.